 On match days at Cardiff City Stadium, information is displayed on the stadium screens and announced via the Public-Address System.

 Headsets are not currently available for supporters to listen to match commentaries.
-Any supporters who do wish to listen to match commentaries are recommended to listen to Cardiff City Player HD or BBC Radio Wales.
+Any supporters who do wish to listen to match commentaries are recommended to listen to Cardiff City TV or BBC Radio Wales.